janklab/MlxShake/doc-project/Developer Notes.md

   * Actually, the flavor we support now _is_ GFM; that's needed for tables.
 Need to officially adopt that, and then maybe add other flavors.
 * Add support for Jekyll and MkDocs integration.
 * Handle table arrays with multicolumn variables (which need column-spanning headers).
+* Configure markdownlint to be more lenient with the files in `docs/`.

 ### Wishlist